emmajanedrews/base-template/_posts/2017-06-12-professional-photos-can-make-a-big-difference.md

 I recently received an email from a good friend of ours with the subject line, “worst home photos ever.”
 Boy, they weren’t kidding.
 The photos were from a home in Ashburn that was for sale.
 I couldn’t resist clicking on the link.
 These photos were so bad they would have made an amateur blush.
 <br>
 <br>I’m talking dirty dishes in the sink and on the counter, laundry on the floor, and unmade beds.
 In one photo it looked like there was a body in the bed!
 It looked like a set for a horror movie, NOT a home for sale.
 In my humble opinion, marketing a property like that is malpractice.
 Clients deserve better.
-And oh by the way that home never sold.
+And oh by the way, that home NEVER sold.

 **Unfortunately, it’s shocking to see what some Realtors consider to be good marketing.**
-<br> {% include pullquote.html %}
+<br>&nbsp;{% include pullquote.html %}
 <br>Professional photography sells homes.
-It’s imperative in this day and age if you want to sell your home for top dollar in the shortest amount of time. **Every day buyers make decisions on which homes they want to see in person based on what they see online.** Impressive, high quality professional photography is critical for getting them off the couch and into their car to come see your home in person.
+It’s imperative in this day and age if you want to sell your home for top dollar in the shortest amount of time. **Every day buyers make decisions on which homes they want to see in person based on what they see online.**&nbsp;Impressive, high quality professional photography is critical for getting them off the couch and into their car to come see your home in person.
 <br>
 <br>If you have any questions for me about professional photography or anything else relating to real estate, don’t hesitate to give me a call or send me an email.
 I would be happy to help.